HubBucket-Team/gdc-docs/docs/Visualization_Documentation/API_Endpoints.md

 # Visualization API Endpoint Additions

-The GDC Visualization Suite uses the same API as the files and their metadata and takes advantage of three new endpoints:
+The GDC Visualization Suite uses the same API as the rest of the Data Portal and takes advantage of three new endpoints:

 * __ssms:__ The simple somatic mutation (`ssms`) endpoint allows users to access information about each somatic point mutation.
 * __ssm_occurrences:__ A SSM entity as applied to a single instance (case).